-- Report to parents at least half-termly on their child's attendance and punctuality - Celebrate improved attendance this should be done sensitively and take into account individual children's circumstances - Reward good or improving attendance through class competitions, certificates and outings/events taking into account individual children's circumstances and barriers to attendance - Run promotional events when parents, children and staff can work together on raising attendance levels across the school.
+- Provide parents / Carers with details on attendance in their child's reports and Go 4 schools - Provide parents / Carers with details on attendance in City of Norwich newsletter - Report to parents at least half-termly on their child's attendance and punctuality - Celebrate improved attendance this should be done sensitively and take into account individual children's circumstances - Reward good or improving attendance through class competitions, certificates and outings/events taking into account individual children's circumstances and barriers to attendance - Run promotional events where parents, children and staff can work together on raising attendance levels across the school.

-7.3.
+7.4.
 Admissions and attendance register ('the school roll')

-- 7.3.1.The academy will keep an admission register and attendance register.
-The contents of which includes: - All children on roll at the academy - All children's personal details including full legal name - At least two, and preferably three, telephone numbers for different trusted adults - The date of admission (or re-admission) - Information regarding parents and carers - Details of the school last attended. - 7.3.2.
-The academy will enter children on the admissions register at the beginning of the first day on which it has been agreed by the academy that the child will start, or the day that the academy has been notified that the child will attend the academy. - 7.3.3.On each occasion, we will record children's attendance using the national codes.
-(For details of current national attendance codes see School attendance guidance School attendance guidance (publishing.service.gov.uk) - 7.3.4.A child's name can only be deleted from the admission register for a reason set out in regulation 8 of the Education (Pupil registration) (England) Regulations 2206 as amended.
+- 7.4.1.The academy will keep an admission register and attendance register.
+The contents of which includes: - All children on roll at the academy - All children's personal details including full legal name - At least two, and preferably three, telephone numbers for different trusted adults - The date of admission (or re-admission) - Information regarding parents and carers - Details of the school last attended. - 7.4.2.
+The academy will enter children on the admissions register at the beginning of the first day on which it has been agreed by the academy that the child will start, or the day that the academy has been notified that the child will attend the academy. - 7.4.3.On each occasion, we will record children's attendance using the national codes.
+(For details of current national attendance codes see School attendance guidance - 7.4.4.A child's name can only be deleted from the admission register for a reason set out in regulation 8 of the Education (Pupil registration) (England) Regulations 2006 as amended.

-7.4.
+7.5.
 Family contact details

-7.4.1.In order to allow us to safeguard children it is important that parents and carers provide the academy with their current contact details and provide at least two, and preferably three, other contact numbers of trusted adults in case of emergency where possible.
+7.5.1.In order to allow us to safeguard children it is important that parents and carers provide the academy with their current contact details and provide at least two, and preferably three, other contact numbers of trusted adults in case of emergency where possible.